 • During the class, I can see all of my statistics on a screen at the front of the room as well as my rank compared to other class attendees.

 All good, right?
 Here is the kicker.
-Immediately after my first class, I received this email.
+Immediately after my first class, I receive this email.

 content findable